one-on-one online training for STEM teachers

 - The Tech Explorations school, where you will find the videos, downloadable lecture notes, quizzes and links to other resources.

-- Zoom, for conducting our group and individual coaching sessions.
+- Zoom, for conducting our live coaching sessions.

 - Your choice of Cloud file sharing service, like Google Drive and Dropbox, for sharing your project work with us.
 We are particularly fond of notion.so, a great tool for note-taking and documentation.